istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 By default, `istioctl` uses compiled-in charts to generate the install manifest.
 These charts are released together with `istioctl` for auditing and customization purposes and can be found in the release tar in the `install/kubernetes/operator/charts` directory.
-`Istioctl` can also use external charts rather than the compiled-in ones.
+`istioctl` can also use external charts rather than the compiled-in ones.
 To select external charts, set `installPackagePath` to a local file system path:

 {{< text bash >}}